 Mr. Doris’ recent commercial disputes experience has extended to advising corporations, UK public and regulatory bodies and sovereign states in claims before a range of domestic courts and tribunals in the UK, the General Court and the Court of Justice of the European Union, the European Court of Human Rights and international arbitral tribunals.

-He is recognised by Legal 500 UK in the fields of Commercial Litigation, Administrative and Public Law and EU/Competition.
+He is recognised by Legal 500 UK in the fields of Commercial Litigation and Administrative and Public Law.

 Before entering private practice, Mr. Doris taught law at the University of Warwick and worked in the Criminal Division of the Law Commission of England & Wales, the UK government’s primary law reform body.
 Mr. Doris earned his LL.
 M. (first class) in European Law in 1996; and received his BA in Law in 1994 from Trinity Hall, Cambridge University.
 Mr. Doris speaks English, Spanish, French and Catalan, with recent experience of conducting investigations in each of those languages.

 Mr. Doris’ recent white collar investigations experience includes:

 - Representing a major global investment bank in self-reporting potential Bribery Act 2010 and other corruption-related violations to the Serious Fraud Office and Financial Conduct Authority.

 - Representing a leading figure in the field of broadcasting in connection with the Leveson Inquiry into the culture, practice and ethics of the Press.

 - Representing a leading global business services firm in a major cross-border tax investigation.